jkovacic/pow_el/README.md

 ##About
-This Modelica library contains several building blocks (e.g. switches, PWM generators, transistor gate drivers, etc.) that facilitate the design and modeling of SMPS (switching mode power supply) based power electronics applications.
+This Modelica library contains several building blocks (e.g. switches, PWM generators, transistor gate drivers, etc.) that facilitate the design and modeling of SMPS (switched - mode power supply) based power electronics applications.

 For more information see comments in components' source files and demo applications in